deadc0de6/dotdrop/README.md

 * Comparison between local and stored dotfiles
 * Handling multiple profiles with different sets of dotfiles
 * Easy import dotfiles in dotdrop
-* associate an action to the deployment of a dotfile
+* Associate an action to the deployment of a dotfile

 Check the [blog post](https://deadc0de.re/articles/dotfiles.html) for more.